|

 debian/compat

-The compatibility level was declared in the first line
+The compatibility level was declared in the single line

 debian/compat file.